noclocks/NoClocksVault/04-RESOURCES/Definitions/Acronyms/Digital Information System Architecture (DISA).md

 ## Overview

+> [!INFO]
-**Digital Information System Architecture (DISA)** isn't a widely recognized or specific term in the field of [[Information Technology or systems architecture.
-However, if you're referring to a concept that involves the architecture of digital information systems more broadly, it generally relates to the planning, designing, and structuring of systems that handle digital information.
+> **Digital Information System Architecture (DISA)** isn't a widely recognized or specific term in the field of [[Information Technology (IT)]] or systems architecture.
+The concept involves the architecture of digital information systems and generally relates to the *planning, designing, and structuring of systems that handle digital information*.

-This includes considerations around how data is processed, stored, and transmitted in systems that might span everything from databases and software applications to network infrastructure and cloud services.
-The architecture aims to ensure that the system is scalable, reliable, secure, and efficient in handling data and user requirements.
+**DISA** includes considerations around how data is *processed, stored, and transmitted in systems that might span everything from databases and software applications to network infrastructure and cloud services.* The architecture aims to ensure that the system is scalable, reliable, secure, and efficient in handling data and user requirements.

 Here’s a breakdown of the key components often involved in such architectures: